 6. Stop by the Sarakiniko Shipwreck

-Next to Sarakiniko Beach is the Sarakiniko Shipwreck; it can be very easy to miss but is worth a stop to see it!
-You can see the shipwreck by walking down towards the beach from the parking area and taking a right instead of left towards the inlet.
+Next to Sarakiniko Beach is the Sarakiniko Shipwreck; it can be very easy to miss but is worth a stop to see!
+You can see the shipwreck by walking down towards the beach from the parking area and taking a right instead of a left towards the inlet.

-The wrecked pieces belong to a ship that crashed into the rocks in 2003 in the midst of a storm.
+The wrecked pieces belong to a ship that crashed into the rocks in 2003 amid a storm.
 If you’re a strong swimmer and the water is calm, it’s also possible to go snorkeling here.

 7. stroll around Mandrakia

-The small fishing port town of Mandrakia wasn’t really on our things to see in Milos list.
+The small fishing port town of Mandrakia wasn’t on our list of things to see in Milos.
 That is until we unknowingly booked an Airbnb in this small town and found ourselves here for a few days.
 I’m so happy that we stayed in this small town as I think it’s one of the prettiest stops in all of Milos.

 8. Eat at Medusa

 And that restaurant would be Medusa.
-Medusa is one of the best-reviewed restaurants on all of Milos, and people come from all around the island to eat here.
+Medusa is one of the best-reviewed restaurants in all of Milos, and people come from around the island to eat here.
 They have fresh greek cuisine and great seafood.